 "I sat there and watched the blood dry on her face until it was just about the color of your hair."

 Of course, those who think being gay is a choice are the same people who don’t believe in dinosaurs, but let’s not get upset - not today.
+For today, she is risen.
 The Eyes of Laura Mars is gay Easter, a great big basket full of chocolate and marshmallow treats wrapped with a Hermes bow!

-Being the World's Most Important high fashion photographer, Faye is surrounded by the gays.
+Being the World's Most Important high fashion photographer, Faye is surrounded by homosexuals.
 Her best friend and confidante is an ascot wearing, feathered hair, stonewall-rock-throwing queen named Donald.
-Donald is very fond of Laura, going so far as wearing her dress and heels from time to time - evolking the rare exception where I find myself wanting the killer to kill the gay.
+Donald is very fond of Laura, going so far as wearing her dresses and heels from time to time - evoking the rare outbreak of internalized homophobia where I find myself wanting the killer to kill the gay.
 This is my issue, not his.
 I can only imagine how stressful it must be to try and be Faye Dunaway's gay friend.
 All the scheduling and film-loading and grocery shopping and crime-solving is invariably left to her token gay while Faye just emotes and yells his name in random locations.